-A re-inspection or a risk assessment inspection targets grain warehouses where trends of noncompliance are established.
-Depending on the trend of noncompliance a partial or complete routine inspection may be conducted.
+A re-inspection or a risk assessment inspection targets grain warehouses where trends of noncompliance or financial concern are established.
+Depending on the trend of noncompliance or financial concern a partial or complete routine inspection may be conducted.
 Re-inspections focus on issues where bookkeeping or management practices have been corrected and need to be reviewed/verified.
 A warehouse manager may request a re-inspection if the warehouse manager does not agree with the findings or the initial measurement.